-- The degree of similarity between the conflicting marks.
-The more similar they are, the more likely it is that the later mark will bring the earlier mark with a reputation to the mind of the relevant public (06/07/2012, T-60/10, Royal Shakespeare, EU:T:2012:348, § 26 and, by analogy, 27/11/2008, C-252/07, Intel, EU:C:2008:655, § 44). - The nature of the goods or services for which the earlier mark is reputed and the later mark seeks registration, including the degree of similarity or dissimilarity between those goods or services, and the relevant section of the public.
-The goods or services may be so dissimilar that the later mark is unlikely to bring the earlier mark to the mind of the relevant public (Intel, paragraph 49). - The strength of the earlier mark's reputation. - The degree of the earlier mark's distinctive character, whether inherent or acquired through use.
-The more inherently distinctive the prior mark, the more likely it will be brought to a consumer's mind when encountering a similar (or identical) later mark. - The existence of likelihood of confusion on the part of the public.
+- The strength of the reputation of the earlier mark. - The degree of similarity between the conflicting marks.
+The more similar they are, the more likely it is that the later mark will bring the earlier reputed mark to the mind of the relevant public (06/07/2012, T-60/10, Royal Shakespeare, EU:T:2012:348, § 26 and, by analogy, 27/11/2008, C-252/07, Intel, EU:C:2008:655, § 44). - The nature of the goods or services for which the earlier mark is reputed and the later mark seeks registration. - The degree of similarity or the dissimilarity between the goods and services, and any overlap between the relevant public concerned by those goods and services.
+The goods or services may be so remote that the later mark is unlikely to bring the earlier mark to the mind of the relevant public (27/11/2008, C-252/07, Intel, EU:C:2008:655, § 49).
+It must nevertheless be remembered that one of the key features of Article 8(5) EUTMR is that it provides protection also against dissimilar goods and services. - The degree of distinctive character of the earlier reputed mark, whether inherent or acquired through use.
+The more inherently distinctive the prior mark, the more likely it will be brought to a consumer's mind when encountering a similar (or identical) later mark.
+Conversely, the less inherently distinctive the earlier mark is, the more difficult it may prove to establish a link.

+The existence of likelihood of confusion on the part of the public.